db7894/db7894.github.io/_posts/2024-09-02-polyhedral-reduction-simplification.md

 This heuristic approach is proven to be optimal for reductions with inverse operators (like addition/subtraction), which covers many practical cases.
 This post is already long, so I'll save more details on that for a (potential) future post.

 ### Code! ###
-I wrote up a little implementation of this heuristic algorithm that works for the basic prefix sum example and a dependent loop reduction — cleaning it up and once it's ready you'll find it [here](https://github.com/db7894/simplifying-dependent-reductions-polyhedral)!
+I wrote up a little implementation of this heuristic algorithm that works for the basic prefix sum example and a dependent loop reduction — you'll find it [here](https://github.com/db7894/simplifying-dependent-reductions-polyhedral)!